armory/docs/content/en/docs/armory-admin/aws/artifacts-ecr-connect.md

 hal deploy apply --service-names clouddriver
 ```

 Success!
-Now you will be able to use ECR as a docker registry in the configuration stage.
+Now you will be able to use ECR as a Docker registry in the configuration stage.

 ![](/images/armory-admin/artifacts/ecr-test.png)